cobobc/cob_MilestonePJ_4/README.md

 *   Chris Z. (@ckz8780) a Tutor at Code Institute code - all his django videos and tutorials make up the a lot of the structure and logic of this app.
 His [boutique_ado_v1](https://github.com/Code-Institute-Solutions/boutique_ado_v1.git) provided a lot of the structure and inspiration for this project.

+*   My code from my [milestone 1 project](https://github.com/cobobc/milestone_project_fob.git) - used some of the code for designing the homepage and footer.

 ### Content